Spectacular Holiday Celebration at the AACA Museum, Inc. at Hershey

 November 15, 2013 – January 5, 2014

-We’re transforming the galleries of the Antique Automobile club of America Museum into a spectacular winter wonderland featuring more than 25 Christmas trees adorned with themed and period decorations.
-Toy displays for big and small girls and boys will include a variety pieces including: exotic cars, fire truck, Hess Trucks, Antique Dolls, Pedal Cars and much more!
+We’re transforming the galleries of the AACA Museum, Inc. at Hershey into a spectacular winter wonderland featuring more than 25 Christmas trees adorned with themed and period decorations.
+Toy displays for big and small girls and boys will include a variety of pieces including exotic cars, fire truck, Hess Trucks, Antique Dolls, Pedal Cars and much more!

 All Aboard as trains, trains and more trains will abound throughout all levels of the Museum!
 Our classic Roads to Rails model train display will again feature multiple trains, including Thomas the Tank Engine – a family favorite.